jxckgan/plugin-manager/readme.md

 # plugin-manager

-`plugin-manager` is an application, written in Rust, for scanning (AU, AAX, VST2, VST3) audio plugins and grouping them by their vendors.
-It allows you to bulk delete (move to trash) or manually select plugins by vendor.
+`plugin-manager` is an application that scans (AU, AAX, VST2/3) audio plugins and groups them via their vendors.
+It allows you to bulk delete (via moving to the trash) or manually select plugins by said vendor.

-> Temporary bug: All items will be grouped properly (though always double check what you're) but sometimes the name won't be exact (e.g. Roland becomes "co")
+> Temporary bug: All items will be grouped properly (though always double check what you're selecting) but sometimes the name won't be exact (e.g. Roland becomes "co")

 ### To-do